-The Summer Research Fellowship is designed to provide financial support for students and post-doctoral trainees to conduct a mentored research project during a 3-4 month period over the academic summer break.
-We encourage a broad range of research topics pertaining to sexually transmitted infections (STIs) including basic science, clinical investigation, program science, educational scholarship, etc.
+The Summer Research Fellowship is designed to provide financial support for students and post-doctoral trainees to conduct a mentored STI-related research project during a 3-4 month period over the academic summer break.

 The goals of the Summer Research Fellowship are to:

-- Provide financial support that permits trainees to dedicate time to a STI-related research project
+- Provide financial support that permits trainees to dedicate time to an STI or sexual health research project

-- Encourage STI researchers to dedicate time to mentoring trainees and recognize the mentor’s contribution with an honorarium
+- Encourage established STI and sexual health researchers to dedicate time to mentoring trainees and recognize the mentor’s contribution with an honorarium

 - Advance the ASTDA mission to foster scientific knowledge, develop leadership, and champion practice in the field of sexually transmitted infections.